Flower Boy: Promotion

 The album title, tracklist and release date was announced by Tyler, the Creator on July 6, 2017, via social media.
 Two covers were unveiled upon announcement, the main cover designed by Michigan-born artist Eric White and the alternative cover designed by Tyler himself.
 Billboard's Tatiana Cirisano listed White's cover as one of the best of 2017, dubbing it "surreal".
 The album leaked 11 days before the announced release date of July 21.

-Singles

 After a one-week countdown on Twitter and Instagram, Tyler, the Creator released a music video, titled "Who Dat Boy", to his official YouTube channel on June 29, 2017.
 The album's lead single, "Who Dat Boy" / "911", containing two songs: "Who Dat Boy" and "911 / Mr. Lonely" was released as a dual single on June 30, 2017.
 The single peaked at number 87 on the US Billboard Hot 100.
 The album's second single, "Boredom", was released on July 11, 2017.
 The album's third single, "I Ain't Got Time!", was released on July 19, 2017.
 The album's fourth single, "See You Again", was released on August 29, 2017, to rhythmic and urban contemporary radio.